-When the bossa nova began to be received in West Germany in the early 1960s, it represented something of a guilty pleasure for the jazz and jazz-related press.
-Foremost among the West-German jazz critics by this time was the so-called “Jazz Pope,” Joachim-Ernst Berendt (1922-2000), a broadcaster, music writer and producer based at the Südwestfunk (Southwest Radio, or SWF), the public radio station based in Baden Baden.
-Berendt was a complex man, who was doubly scarred by the Nazi era.
+When the bossa nova began to be received in West Germany in the early 1960s, it was something of a guilty pleasure for the jazz and jazz-related press.
+Foremost among West German jazz critics by this time was the “Jazz Pope,” Joachim-Ernst Berendt (1922–2000), a broadcaster, music writer, and producer based at the Südwestfunk (Southwest Radio, or SWF), the public radio station based in Baden Baden.
+Berendt was a complex man who was doubly scarred by the Nazi era.
 During the war he fought on the Eastern front, but his father, a Protestant minister, had been incarcerated by the Nazi regime and subsequently died.
-This background profoundly influenced his post-war cultural politics, as we will see.
-Berendt felt himself pulled in several directions by the bossa nova, which he first encountered the music during a short trip to Buenos Aires in 1960 (Berendt 1963).
+This background profoundly influenced his postwar cultural politics, as we will see.
+Berendt felt himself pulled in several directions by the bossa nova, which he first encountered during a short trip to Buenos Aires in 1960.
 Berendt had a long-standing interest in all sorts of “exotic” musics.
-An ardent fan of jazz, he adhered to the notion of jazz as the “sound of surprise” (Whitney Bailliett), and was always keen to hear new sounds.
-The open-eared Berendt was clearly intrigued by and attracted to bossa nova when he heard it (see also Berendt 1977, 351).
+An ardent fan of jazz, he adhered to the notion of jazz as the “sound of surprise” (Whitney Bailliett) and was always keen to hear new sounds.
+The open-eared Berendt was clearly intrigued by and attracted to bossa nova when he heard it.
 And yet he was not alone, which was where his problems started.
 In West Germany, too, something of a bossa nova fad had broken out in the early 1960s.
-For example, the Schlager singer Manuela had a hit with the 1963 song “Schuld war nur der Bossa Nova,” a German version of the Mann/Weil song “Blame it on the Bossa Nova,” made famous by the US singer Eydie Gorme in the same year.
+For example, the Schlager singer Manuela had a hit with the 1963 song “Schuld war nur der Bossa Nova,” a German version of the Mann/Weil song “Blame It on the Bossa Nova,” made famous by U.S. singer Eydie Gorme in the same year.

-Berendt wrote about the bossa nova several times during the 1960s and 1970s, and he frequently changed his mind about it.
-We need to read his overdetermined flip-flopping not just in line with the prerogative of the critic to change her or his mind, but especially in the context of his long-running attempts to “legitimate” jazz in post-war West Germany, as well as in the context of his desire to endure as Germany’s primary jazz authority.
-The latter was an almost impossible task during the 1960s, when fronts opened up in the Federal Republic between the adherents of so-called “pop jazz”—jazz versions of the bossa nova were located here—and of avant-garde free jazz (see e.g. Schmidt-Joos 1965 and Schmidt-Joos and Schmidt 1969).
+Berendt wrote about the bossa nova several times in the 1960s and 1970s, and he frequently changed his mind about it.
+We need to read his overdetermined flip-flopping not just in line with the prerogative of the critic to change her or his mind but especially in the context of his long-running attempts to “legitimate” jazz in postwar West Germany, as well as in the context of his desire to endure as Germany’s primary jazz authority.
+The latter was an almost impossible task in the 1960s, when fronts opened up in the Federal Republic between the adherents of “pop jazz” – jazz versions of the bossa nova were located here – and of avant-garde free jazz.
 By the mid-1960s, Berendt was wearing several caps.
 He continued to broadcast and write books and articles about jazz.
-He advised the Goethe-Institut about which jazz musicians it should send abroad as part of its cultural outreach program (see below).
-He was responsible for the artistic programming of the Berlin Jazz Days––Europe’s most handsomely funded jazz festival at the time––where he attempted to satisfy all jazz fans by presenting all sorts of jazz, past and present.
-He was responsible for producing jazz records released by the important German independent label, Saba/MPS, and was associated with Hamburg’s twen magazine, which released its own record series (see Mueller 2009).
+He advised the Goethe-Institut about which jazz musicians it should send abroad as part of its cultural outreach program.
+He was responsible for the artistic programming of the Berlin Jazz Days, Europe’s most handsomely funded jazz festival at the time, where he attempted to satisfy all jazz fans by presenting all sorts of jazz, past and present.
+He was responsible for producing jazz records released by the important German independent label Saba/MPS and was associated with Hamburg’s twen magazine, which released its own record series.
 In other words, he was intimately involved with all aspects of the music market, even if that position was occasionally in open conflict with his discourse about jazz as art.